1,231+ Funded Israel Startups 2026 | Verified Data & Contacts

 Cybersecurity Leadership

 Israel startups dominate the global cybersecurity landscape, with Cybersecurity startups in Israel accounting for over 20% of global private investment in cybersecurity despite its tiny population.
-Israel startups raised $2.9 billion in cybersecurity funding during 2024, representing 31% of all Israeli startup investment.
+Tel Aviv now ranks as the #2 cybersecurity hub globally after Silicon Valley, making Israel startups in this sector some of the most sought-after targets for B2B vendors.

 This dominance stems from IDF cyber units producing world-class talent and Israel’s position as a primary target for state-sponsored cyber attacks, creating real-world testing grounds for security technologies.
 Major success stories include Check Point Software (founded 1993, now valued at $18 billion), Wiz (reached $12 billion valuation in just 4 years), CrowdStrike (founded by Israeli entrepreneurs, $83 billion market cap), and Palo Alto Networks (co-founded by Israelis, $100 billion market cap).